 Quiet but not good for a community tank.

 Canister filters crush the competition when it comes to soundproof filtration.

 This is because they operate in a specially designed cartridge outside of the aquarium.

 They are water-powered, which contributes to less internal noise.

 Also, there’s tubing.

 You won’t hear water splashing, because the water is being returned via a tube.
-This way they still move water surface (providing oxygenation) while avoiding the crashing waterfall effect.
+This way they still move the water surface (providing oxygenation) while avoiding the crashing waterfall effect.